Skip to content

 How do I stop motion sickness once it starts?

 Keep your head stable, sit upright, and avoid looking at your phone or reading while the car is moving.
 Looking at the horizon or the road ahead helps your brain align with the motion.
 Smooth driving also makes a big difference, as sudden acceleration and braking increase symptoms.
-Sound therapy via the Dizzout app stops symptoms in under 90 seconds without medication.
+Sound therapy via the Dizzout app stops symptoms in about 90 seconds without medication.

 Related guides